leissa/mll-docker/README.md

 Install the software packages above.
 Then perform the following steps. **Please let us know** if you cannot confirm the bullet points marked with **Please Confirm**.

-- Download this repository to your computer.
+- Clone (ideally; else download) this repository to your computer.
 - Open a shell and change the working directory to the root of this repository.
 In most shells this is done using the `cd` (change directory) command.
 - Execute `docker-compose up -d`.
 The first run might require some time as Docker is downloading the required images.